canonical/starform/doc/valid-load-paths.md

 Paths which start with `./` or `../` are interpreted relative to the current file.
 Paths which do _not_ start with `./` or `../` are interpreted relative to the base of the extension directory.

-Following the UNIX style, the `/` symbol is always taken to be a path operator, regardless of host OS.
+Following the UNIX style, the `/` symbol is always taken to be a path separator, regardless of host OS.

 ## Constraints

-NB: ‘path operator’ refers to either `./` or `../`.
+NB: Below, ‘path operator’ refers to either `./` or `../`.

 | Valid `load` files...                                                                                  | This avoids loading...     |
 | :------------------------------------------------------------------------------------------------------| :------------------------- |